css-raku/CSS-Properties-raku/docs/CSS/Properties/Calculator.md

 Description
 -----------

+This module supports conversion of quantities to numerical values.

+  * CSS length quantities may rely on context.
+For example `ex` depends on the current font and font-size

-This module supports evaluation of relative CSS quantities that rely on context.
-Furthermore the `measure` method converts lengths to preferred units (by default `pt`).
+  * Furthermore the `measure` method converts lengths to preferred units (by default `pt`).

+  * `font-weight` is converted to a numerical value in the range 100 ..
+900

 Note: [CSS::Properties](https://css-raku.github.io/CSS-Properties-raku/CSS/Properties), [CSS::Box](https://css-raku.github.io/CSS-Properties-raku/CSS/Box) and [CSS::Font](https://css-raku.github.io/CSS-Properties-raku/CSS/Font) objects all encapsulate a calculator object which handles `measure` and `calculate` methods.